 The only door on the second-floor landing provides direct access to a living room, with parquet flooring, via three interior steps.
 A vast cupboard.
 A fully-fitted, open-plan kitchen, with a central unit and travertine floor tiles.
 A hall area, set at right angles behind the stairway going up to a mezzanine, leads to the private lift and a guest toilet.
 A door opens into a first bedroom, with parquet flooring and a window, looking out over the interior courtyard.
 An adjoining shower room features a toilet, a double vanity unit, a mirror as well as travertine wall and floor tiles.
 The living room gives access to a second bedroom, with parquet flooring and a skylight, with a view over the interior courtyard.
 An adjoining shower room, under exposed beams, has a toilet, a double vanity unit, a mirror as well as travertine wall and floor tiles.
 A roof dormer looks out over the interior courtyard.
 An open, spiral, wooden stairway goes up from the living room to a mezzanine under a tangle of beams, where the view looks down on to the living room and out through a skylight over Beaune’s bell-towers.

 The architecture of this property blends superbly with the centre of town and the character of Beaune.
-It also includes a spiritual dimension under the benevolence of a sculpted Christ and a humble portrait of Saint-Vincent-de-Paul, both of which appear to exude a calmness over the buildings and their residents.
-Mindful of the characteristics of each area, the current owners have renovated each flat in keeping with their original materials and eras (18th century features), aesthetically providing all essential modern-day home comforts.
-Paying tribute to the work of carpenters, flat 807 is both spacious and impressive.
+The complete renovation of this flat in keeping with the features, era and history of the building aesthetically provides all essential modern-day home comforts.
+Paying tribute to the work of carpenters, this flat is both spacious and impressive.
 The stairway going up to the mezzanine is an elegant work of art, blending naturally into the open-plan space.
 Accessing this flat via the interior stairways or via the private lift is a real privilege.
 Its height unquestionably gives one of the most beautiful and delightful views over the rooftops of Beaune and its three emblematic bell-towers.
 This haven manifests a feeling of timelessness, a deep serenity and the certainty of well-being in the very heart of the charming town of Beaune.
 Another way of living the “pro remedio animae” (salvation of souls).
 Purchasing a property in Beaune is a sound investment and its rental income is guaranteed.